Could long and post COVID indicators (including case numbers) be added to the Cornwall Council COVID dashboard?

 Please can you confirm the commissioning arrangements for earwax removal in GP practices in Cornwall?
 We understand that the NICE guidance recommends earwax removal by micro suction or electronic ear irrigation rather than traditional syringing; but we have been advised that not all practices have the equipment and deliver these services.
 What are you doing to ensure that earwax removal remains an NHS-funded service for the many patients in Cornwall who require this treatment at their local practice?

-In regards to the supplementary question raised about the secondary care service, NHS Kernow commissions the Royal Cornwall Hospitals NHS Trust (RCHT) to provide an aural care service within the ear, nose and throat (ENT) speciality.
-This nurse led service is not only designed to see people needing complex ear wax removal via microsuction but supports our ENT consultants by seeing people with ear conditions such as active infection and disease which often cause significant complications such as infection in and around the brain, dizziness and permanent irreversible hearing loss if not managed regularly.
+Regarding the supplementary question raised about the secondary care service, NHS Kernow commissions the Royal Cornwall Hospitals NHS Trust (RCHT) to provide an aural care service within the ear, nose and throat (ENT) speciality.
+This nurse led service is not only designed to see people needing complex ear wax removal via micro-suction but supports our ENT consultants by seeing people with ear conditions such as active infection and disease which often cause significant complications such as infection in and around the brain, dizziness and permanent irreversible hearing loss if not managed regularly.

 To ensure that we utilise this resource appropriately, there is a longstanding agreement in place that certain criteria must be met for referrals to be accepted in to the service.
 Read the current commissioning policy criteria for troublesome ear wax.

-Some people may only need to attend 1 appointment for microsuction but others may have a number of appointments over a longer period of time.
+Some people may only need to attend 1 appointment for micro-suction but others may have a number of appointments over a longer period of time.
 A clinical assessment on when a person can be discharged is applied to all patients based on criteria set by the ENT department.
-Whilst an average appointment timeslot for aural care is about 15 minutes per patient, there are currently around 2000 awaiting a follow up appointment within the aural care department.
+Whilst an average appointment time slot for aural care is about 15 minutes per patient, there are currently around 2,000 awaiting follow-up appointments within the aural care department.

 Some patients have been contacted recently to advise that they no longer need to be seen by the aural care team.
 This is because the department is currently reviewing their waiting list/follow up lists and applying discharge criteria.
 Such reviews are essential in light of the recent events of COVID-19 which means that social distancing measures reduce the number of appointments available in clinic and therefore the amount of people that can be treated.
 NHS Kernow is fully supportive of RCHT conducting these clinically led reviews and applying the access and discharge criteria that has been previously agreed.